Take the 2-Minute quizfree quiz

 Hi, I’m Jennifer — the founder of She’s Resilient and a Master of Social Work (MSW) with specialized training in chronic pain and feminist mental health.

-After years of living with chronic pain and being dismissed by medical professionals, I know firsthand how confusing, isolating, and disempowering the medical system can be.
+After years of living with chronic pain and being dismissed by medical professionals, I know firsthand how invalidating and disempowering the medical system can be.

-I began noticing patterns in how I communicated during medical appointments — when I minimized, overexplained, or held back — and how those patterns shifted depending on the doctor I was interacting with.
-That awareness is what led me to develop a consistent approach to self-advocacy and a passion for helping other women (like you!) learn to do the same.
+I began noticing patterns in how I communicated during medical appointments — minimizing symptoms, overexplaining, or holding back — and how those patterns shifted depending on the doctor I was interacting with.

-I help women with chronic pain who’ve been dismissed or gaslit by medical professionals build confidence and clarity so they can advocate for the care they deserve.
+Today, I help women with chronic pain who’ve been dismissed or gaslit by medical professionals build the confidence and clarity they need to advocate for the care they deserve.